bnku/easy-qemu/README.md

-# QEMU/KVM Virtual Machine Management Script
+# Script for Creating and Managing QEMU/KVM Virtual Machines

-This project provides an interactive Bash script to automate the creation, configuration, and launch of virtual machines (VMs) using QEMU/KVM.
+This project provides an interactive Bash script (`install.sh`) that automates the process of creating, configuring, and launching virtual machines (VMs) using QEMU/KVM.
+The script generates portable and easy-to-use files for VM installation and subsequent startup.

 [English Version](en)